-That makes it a good time to update our analysis from January this year on where you can get a pre-departure test in Singapore, including a list of the cheapest providers across the city, with rates now starting at S$125.
+That makes it a good time to update our analysis from January and May this year on where you can get a pre-departure test in Singapore, including a list of the cheapest providers across the city, with rates now starting at S$125.

-These tests are also required for our readers who need to travel for relocation, family or urgent reasons, even to destinations outside travel bubble or green lane arrangements, where mandatory pre-departure COVID-19 PCR testing is imposed by the final destination country, or the operating airline.
+These tests are already required for our readers who need to travel for relocation, family or urgent reasons, where mandatory pre-departure COVID-19 PCR testing is imposed by the final destination country, or the operating airline.

 If you’re flying to a host of countries, including Australia, the UK and the USA, you’ll have to present a negative COVID-19 PCR test result in order to check in for your flight.